 Yup, there’s another Mother’s Day right around the corner.
-After hearing this we decided to investigate this special day and why it’s celebrated at different times all over the world.
-I’m all for celebrating every Mother’s Day, because let’s face it, Mother’s, Mum’s and Mom’s make the world go round.
+After hearing this, we decided to investigate this special day and why it’s celebrated at different times all over the world.
+We are all on board for celebrating every Mother’s Day, because let’s face it, Mothers, Mums and Moms make the world go round.

 Hey Dads and kids!
 Take note: Nothing says, ‘I Love You’ more than chocolate and flowers!
-(Mum’s just forward this link to Dad for subtle (or not so hints for your special day.)
+(Mum, just forward this link to Dad for subtle or not so subtle hints for your special day.)

 To be honest, after extensive research we have no idea!
 We can only assume it was something Hallmark decided to do to increase their card sales, but seriously this subject remains an enigma!

 What we do know is that in a large number of countries including Australia, Canada and in the US, Mother’s Day is celebrated on the second Sunday in May and therefore, it’s becoming now known as ‘International Mother’s Day’.
 However, in many other countries it is celebrated at entirely different times of the year.
 Here in Thailand, Mother’s Day or “Wan Mae” falls on the Queen’s birthday or 12 August each year.
 In the UK and Ireland, Mother’s Day takes place on the fourth Sunday of the month of Lent (as this date is not fixed, the date for Mother’s Day changes every year, no doubt a nightmare for the less observant Dads!).